hydrologie/xhydro/CONTRIBUTING.rst

         make initialize-translations

 This will create or update the French translation files in the `docs/locales/fr/LC_MESSAGES` directory.
 You can then edit the `.po` files in this directory to provide translations for the documentation.

-You can use the `translator.py` script located in the `CI` directory to automatically translate the English documentation to French, which uses Google Translate by default.
+For convenience, you can use the `translator.py` script located in the `CI` directory to automatically translate the English documentation to French, which uses Google Translate by default.
 Note that this script requires the `deep-translator` package to be installed in your environment.

     .. code-block:: console